 Amazon Vendor P&L Management: Automated

-- Data fragmentation: Finance teams draw data from PO, invoice, coop, remittance, advertising, and other interfaces just to get started
+- Data fragmentation: Finance teams draw from purchase orders, invoices, coop agreements, remittances, and advertising platforms just to get started.

-- Timing complexity: Payment terms, quick pay discounts, and mixed-period deductions make cash vs. accrual reconciliation extremely difficult
+- Timing complexity: Amazon's payment terms, quick pay discounts, and cross-period deductions make it nearly impossible to close accurate books without reconciliation infrastructure.

-- No product-level visibility: Amazon provides no native tools to analyze unit economics or product profitability
+- No product-level visibility: Amazon provides no native tools for unit economics or ASIN-level profitability.
+Net PPM is not a real substitute.

 Data Fragmentation